videolan/x265/doc/reST/cli.rst

 	qComp sets the quantizer curve compression factor.
 It weights the frame quantizer based on the complexity of residual (measured by lookahead).
+It's value must be between 0.5 and 1.0.
 Default value is 0.6.
-Increasing it to 1 will effectively generate CQP
+Increasing it to 1.0 will effectively generate CQP.

 .. option:: --qpstep <integer>